emugdan/BACnet/21-fs-ias-lec/07-BackEnd/README.md

 ## run code
 Run "main.py".
-Aferwards a data order that includes all users is generated and the Json-file will be current after.
+Afterwards, a data order that includes an order for each user will be generated.
+Also, the Json-file will be current after.

 To look at the GUI of the graph read the readme of the FrontEnd group.